 Homophobia generally refers to an unreasonable fear or dislike of homosexuals.
 The term has also been used to describe the negative feelings homosexuals have about themselves.

 The term homophobia was coined by George Weinberg in 1972 in Society and the Healthy Homosexual.
 Weinberg used the term to describe heterosexuals’ dread of being in close quarters with gay men and lesbian women.
-Since first coined by Weinberg, the term has become widely used and is used in a variety of context.
+Since first coined by Weinberg, the term has become widely used and is used in a variety of contexts.

 Even though the term is commonly used, it is a problematic term.
 In the strictest sense, homophobia would be defined as a “fear of the same” – not fear of the same sex.
 Fear of the same sex would be termed “homosexphobia.”
-This term has been used by some researchers, but homophobia is by more common and frequently used.
+This term has been used by some researchers, but homophobia is more common and frequently used.

 Research does not indicate that heterosexuals’ antigay attitudes can reasonably be considered a “phobia” in the clinical sense.
 Many heterosexuals who express hostility toward gay men and lesbian women do not manifest any psychological reactions to homosexuality that commonly would be associated with a ‘phobia’.
 Phobias are usually associated with dysfunction and most individuals with antigay prejudice are generally highly functional.
 Another problem with the term “homophobia” is the implication that antigay prejudice is an individual, clinical entity rather than a social phenomenon.
 Dislike of homosexuality and avoidance of association with homosexuals is rooted in cultural ideologies and intergroup relations.